jedi58/ossus/linux/findingFilesByTime.md

-# Find the Oldest and the Newest Files in a Folder
+# Finding Files by Time

 To find the newest file in a folder:
 ```bash